kalnajslab-org/StratoCore_LPC/platformio/PlatformIO.md

 # Upload and Monitor
 - Use the _Upload_ and _Monitor_ buttons in the PlatformIO pane.

-- You can add the serial devices to *ProjectName/platformio.ini* (substitute your device):
+You can add the serial devices to *ProjectName/platformio.ini*, but usually not needed unless you are running on a VM:
 ```sh
 upload_port = /dev/ttyACM0
 monitor_port = /dev/ttyACM0